Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 He rounded on the gathered leaders of the Gao.
 Many hadn’t made it, either because they were dead or they simply didn’t get the message.
 He caught Reeko’s eye, who seemed to be about the only Gaoian left in the room who had enough courage to meet his gaze.

 ...No.
 Yulna did too.
-For the first time in a long while, he granted the Mother-Supreme a modicum of grudging respect---Whatever her failings, the woman had iron balls.
+For the first time in a long while, he granted the Mother-Supreme a modicum of grudging respect - Whatever her failings, the woman had iron balls.

 “You know what bein’ a Male is about,” he told the room in general, via Reeko.
 “It ain’t just the Stoneback motto, it’s what we *all* are. *Protect and Provide.* That is Stoneback’s ancient Contract and mantra, the secret we’ve kept for so long because you *were not ready.* Well, now you’d better be.
 And Keeda burn my balls off, I will *not* allow mine or any Clan to fail that mission.
 We are gonna *win,* we are gonna *survive,* and we are gonna ***kill*** the Motherless pieces of shit who did this to us.”